 Johnny's Winter Growing Guide

-A recent New England growers' meeting revealed a ranking of crops proven successful for winter growing regionally.
-In order of popularity, these crops fell into three tiers:
+A recent New England growers' meeting revealed a 3-tiered ranking of crops proven successful for winter growing regionally.
+In order of popularity and level of reliability, the crops fell into the following 3 tiers:

-Hardiness, adaptability to winter growing, and quality and quantity at harvest time also factor into the ranking.
+Hardiness, adaptability to winter growing, and quality and quantity at harvest time also factored strongly into this 3-tier ranking.

-Here are the top performers in our winter growing trials, crop by crop….
+Here are the details on the top performers in our winter growing trials, crop by crop….

 Winter spinach is exceptionally sweet because the plant builds up sugars in response to cold, which protect its cells from bursting in freezing conditions.
 It's also easy to grow for all skill levels, which makes it a good first choice if you are just starting out with winter growing.